RandstormBTC/randstorm/README.md

 This function generates a Random Private Key using the python equivalent to SecureRandom() in BitcoinJS-lib v0.1.3 javascript library with Math.random().
 The SecureRandom() uses rng_seed_time() to seed the RNG.
 This is the [Unix epoch time](https://www.epochconverter.com/) for the time the wallet was created.

 However, knowing the exact second the wallet was created is not so easy.
 Looking at when the first transation was made on the blockchain, we can take a guess at when the wallet was created.
 But For each second in the day there are 2^32 different seeds or ~ 4 Billion combinations of private key coombinations.
+In one hour, there are approximately 137 trillion potential seeds generated.

 ```python
 class MathRandomSimulator: